 Nobel Peace Prize Is Awarded To World Food Programme

-The 2020 Nobel Peace Prize was awarded to the World Food Programme Friday morning, with the award committee stating, "The need for international solidarity and multilateral cooperation is more conspicuous than ever."
+The 2020 Nobel Peace Prize was awarded to the World Food Programme on Friday morning with the award committee stating, "The need for international solidarity and multilateral cooperation is more conspicuous than ever."

 The citation says the humanitarian organization, part of the United Nations, is being recognized "for its efforts to combat hunger, for its contribution to bettering conditions for peace in conflict-affected areas and for acting as a driving force in efforts to prevent the use of hunger as a weapon of war and conflict."

 "Wow.
 Wow.
 Wow.
 Wow.
-I can't believe it!" the WFP's executive director, David Beasley, said in a video response to the organization and its staff winning the award.
+I can't believe it!" the WFP's executive director, David Beasley, said in a video to the organization and its staff following the announcement.

 "It's because of the WFP family," Beasley said.
 "They're out there in the most difficult, complex places in the world.
 Whether it's war, conflict, climate extremes — it doesn't matter.
 They're out there, and they deserve this award."